Enjoy sex like you used to

 Before trying out pegging, it’s important to mentally and physically prepare.
 Going into the experience, Eric felt nervous.
 He spoke with some friends who were more experienced with anal sex, and they advised him to douche before anal play, so he made a “very specific trip” to the pharmacy.

-Reflecting on the experience after-the-fact, Eric recommends newbie peggers to start with a smaller dildo.
+Reflecting on the experience after the fact, Eric recommends newbie peggers to start with a smaller dildo.

 How to Start a Pegging Session

-He says she approached the edge of the bed, taking care to direct the unwieldy dildo with her hand as it wobbled back and forth.
+He says she adjusted the strap-on carefully, making sure everything was in place before getting started.
 As she poured lube directly from the bottle onto his perineum, his initial thought was that it was too cold.
 He wished she’d warmed it with her hands and breath first.
-“She used her fingers to guide the lube inside me.
-You can never use too much lube,” he advises.
+She then used her fingers, a toy, and oral stimulation to help his body adjust.

-He’s right.
 Using a high-quality lube makes the pegging experience more comfortable because the rectum doesn’t lubricate itself naturally.
 And in the case of anal sex and shared sex toys, lube also reduces the risk of condom breakage, which can lower the likelihood of contracting an STI.

 After Eric’s girlfriend used her fingers, tongue, and a butt plug to prepare his body, she lifted his legs and penetrated.